-We plan to unify product names in our product information systems and ingredient and raw material or ingredient delivery standards systems, and going forward we will aim to incorporate these into the Quality Management Program, to ensure consistent quality.
+We plan to unify product names in our product information systems and ingredient delivery standards systems, and going forward we will aim to incorporate these into the Quality Management Program, to ensure consistent quality.
+In addition, we are cooperating with suppliers to work on the digitalization of traceability.
+Since April 2019, we have made it mandatory for barcode labels to be pasted on raw materials delivered by suppliers.
+Going forward, we will promote new DX initiatives toward strengthening traceability aimed at 2023.